Table of Contents

 While the Creek does not have its own climbing festival yet (good thing too given the crowds here), Friends of Indian Creek and the Access Fund often host trail maintenance events.
 Your assistance helps maintain these spaces for everyone, so I highly recommend participating in a stewardship day if you are in the area and have a day to spare!
 I’m a firm believer, if a climbing destination is so important to you that you are willing to take the time to visit, then take the time to give back!

 Get away from it all at these remote Indian Creek camping options

 Creek Pasture and Superbowl feature paid campsites with maintained pit-toilets, flat camping areas that are creekside, and some of the best views and fire-pits.
 Plus, camping is only $15 per night.
 Sites are located roadside and right on the actual Indian Creek.
-Plus the campgrounds offer no-nonsense, easy-to-access sites allowing you to spend your time in style, whether you’re in a van, tent or simply bivvying under the stars.
+Plus the campgrounds offer no-nonsense, easy-to-access sites like those you’d find climbing in Joshua Tree, allowing you to spend your time in style, whether you’re in a van, tent or simply bivying under the stars.

 For free, designated campsites, you can find your home at Bridger Jack or Cottonwood campgrounds.
 You’ll need a ride with a high clearance, sometimes 4X4 depending on road conditions..
 Word of warning, limited spots are available, and it is illegal to camp outside of the site boundaries.
 Get there early or have friends who can!